 So when in doubt, ask many questions and confirm exactly what was used in the marinades and sauces and how the rice was cooked and seasoned.

 How to make this ahi poke bowl

-So while our rice is cooking we’ll cube up our ahi tuna into bite-sized pieces and make our marinade.
+- While the rice is cooking cube up ahi tuna into bite-sized pieces and make the marinade.
 I’m using tamari (a gluten-free soy sauce) but you could also use coconut aminos (a soy-free soy sauce alternative).
 I’ve chatted about the differences between tamari, soy sauce and coconut aminos before.

 Can you make this poke bowl vegan, paleo, keto or Whole30?